Fort Bend County Libraries' policies are currently being edited.

 - Entering non-public work areas or public areas that have been temporarily restricted, using library business telephones without permission, or remaining in the library after closing time;

 - Refusing to return to the circulation desk when the library security gates sound an alarm;

-- Bringing in shopping or other carts, bedrolls, blankets, excessively large bags or items; placing personal belongings so that they interfere with the free passage of library patrons or staff, or leaving personal belongings in the library.
-FBCL is not responsible for personal belongings left unattended in the library;
+- Bringing in shopping or other carts, bedrolls, blankets, excessively large bags or items; placing personal belongings so that they interfere with the free passage of library patrons or staff, or leaving personal belongings in the library;

 - Polling, campaigning, or petitioning, except during elections when voting takes place at the library, and only then with prior approval by the Library Director;

 - Conducting surveys, interviewing, photographing or filming on library premises without prior permission from the Library Director or the Public Information Officer;

 - Bringing animals into the library, except animals trained to assist individuals with disabilities and animals allowed at a library-approved event or program;